About the Network

 An Interdependence paradigm promotes our commonality, not our differences.
 Such an approach does not concentrate on trying to fix or change the person with the disability.
 Instead, the focus is on helping individuals gain independence by developing and maintaining meaningful social relationships, based on the persons interests and passions.
 Indeed, relationship-building is a central tenant of this approach and is just as important for well being as traditional rehabilitation.

 The Interdependence Network was created to:

-- foster the development of new approaches to human-service programs that facilitate the building of social capital and community engagement for people with disabilities as the primary outcome
+- Identify and disseminate new approaches to human-service programs that facilitate the building of social capital and community engagement for people with disabilities as the primary outcome

-- develop and maintain a continuous quality-improvement program to track social capital-related outcomes at each agency
+- develop a continuous quality-improvement process to track social capital-related outcomes

-- disseminate information, research findings, and resources to the greater rehabilitation community
+- disseminate information and resources related to community inclusion to the greater rehabilitation community

 - Educate businesses and community organizations on how to be more welcoming of people with disabilities.

 Dr. Al Condeluci, CEO of Community Living and Support Services (CLASS), originally organized the group in 2008 to work on a special issue in the Journal of Vocational Rehabilitation.
 That issue explored the impact of social capital and hypothesized how to address the high rate of social isolation among people with disabilities.